Science-Informed Design of Deep Learning With Applications to Wireless Systems: A Tutorial: Toward the Future of ScIDL: Challenges and Research Directions

-Safety and security are critical in wireless communications.
-For example, in applications such as autonomous vehicles or remote healthcare, where real-time data transmission is crucial, any compromise in security could lead to data breaches or delays, affecting the system's responsiveness and reliability.
-Safety is also closely linked with other critical requirements such as reliability, security, and robustness.
-However, a major drawback common to most DL methods is that they do not ensure safety \cite{termehchisafe}.
-Similarly, DL methods have demonstrated vulnerability to adversarial examples, which are intentionally crafted inputs (often created by adding slight, but precise modifications to valid training data) designed to produce incorrect outputs \cite{pellaco2022machine}.
-As a result, cyber attackers can exploit these vulnerabilities to degrade the system's performance.
-Therefore, developing safe and secure DL methods is essential, yet it remains a highly challenging task.
-One promising research direction in xG wireless communications involves leveraging ScIDL frameworks to enhance the safety and security of DL methods.
-For example, the authors in \cite{termehchisafe} used a science-informed loss function method for safe DRL.
-The paper aims to satisfy the cooperative safety constraints (avoiding collision between UAVs) while maximizing the energy efficiency in a THz-enabled UAV-aided wireless network.
-Additionally, ScIDL can be used to detect anomalies by incorporating domain-specific knowledge about expected behaviors and physical constraints in the DL's cost function or in the optimization algorithm.
+Safety and security are critical in wireless systems, particularly in safety-critical applications such as autonomous vehicles and remote healthcare.
+In these settings, compromises in security or safety can lead to data breaches, increased latency, or system failures that adversely affect system responsiveness and reliability.
+A major limitation of most of the conventional DL-based solutions for these applications is their vulnerability to adversarial training data designed to produce incorrect outputs~\cite{pellaco2022machine}.
+Such vulnerabilities can be exploited by attackers to degrade the performance or compromise the system operation, making safety and security in DL-enabled wireless systems a challenging open problem.
+A promising research direction in xG wireless system design is the explicit incorporation of safety and security rules into the learning process.
+For instance, the authors in~\cite{termehchisafe} employ a science-informed loss function formulation to enforce cooperative safety constraints, specifically collision avoidance among UAVs, while optimizing energy efficiency in THz-enabled UAV-aided wireless networks.
+More broadly, ScIDL can also enhance anomaly detection and system resilience by incorporating domain knowledge, physical laws, and expected operational behaviors directly into loss functions or optimization algorithms, thereby improving robustness against adversarial and unseen conditions.